Magic Moments in Essex

 Essex County Council are also a partner in Magic Me’s 4 year Artists’ Residencies in Care Homes programme which began in 2019.
 The programme sees 4 cutting edge arts organisations partner with 4 Exelcare care homes in different towns in Essex.

-In 2016 Susan Langford, our Director, was commissioned to support the setting up and delivery of the Creative Journeys project, run by Essex County Council with Anglia Ruskin University and funded through Arts Council England.
-She ran a training day for artists from across Essex and co-led the recruitment and selection process to choose two artists for an intergenerational project in Rochford.
+In 2016 Susan Langford, our Director, was commissioned to support the setting up and delivery of the Creative Journeys, run by Essex County Council with Anglia Ruskin University and funded through Arts Council England.
+Susan ran a training day for artists from across Essex and co-led the recruitment and selection process to choose two artists for an intergenerational project in Rochford.
 She then mentored artists Emma Curtis and Jane Gull as they designed and delivered a term long project Party Time.

 Susan then worked with the Essex Cultural Development team to run four training days for care home Activities Organisers across the county, on ways to use the arts and intergenerational activity to enhance quality of life for older people.